DhrumitPanchal/Client-Portfolio-/README.md

 ```

 ## Tech Stack
-List the technologies, frameworks, and libraries you used to build your portfolio website.
+List the technologies, frameworks, and libraries you used to build this portfolio website.

 **React**,